 Chicken pot pie crescent ring, it’s what’s for dinner.
 I am somewhat obsessed with easy dinners lately.
 They allow so much more time for

-binge watching Netflix or Amazon Video (I’m all caught up on Downton Abbey, now) and spending quality time with my family.
-Oh, yeah, more time for work and house cleaning, too.
+binge watching Netflix, Hulu, and Amazon Prime and spending quality time with my family.
+And one thing we’ve had a lot of, for a change, is time.
+Oh, yeah, more time for work (since I work from home) and house cleaning, too.
 Yay (that’s a note of sarcasm).

-Chicken Pot Pie is on of my favorite comfort foods and I’ve actually written about it several times… here’s my easy chicken pot pie recipe using frozen pie shells.
+Chicken Pot Pie is one of my favorite comfort foods and I’ve actually written about it several times… here’s my easy chicken pot pie recipe using frozen pie shells.

 Chicken Pot Pie Crescent Ring Recipe